 Pulling down Confederate statues may assuage your anger and impress your friends.
 But it also betrays a shallow understanding of American History and the Civil War.
 The Civil War, like most major events in history, was a very complex event.
 Abraham Lincoln was no saint, and Robert E. Lee was hardly the monstrous ogre his detractors would have us believe.
 Before you embrace the lopsided, simplistic, politically motivated “It was all about slavery and racism” mantra about the Civil War, do your homework.
 Get the facts, peel away the layers of the onion, ask probing questions of those who pretend with absolute certainty to know everything about American history.

 We are all products of our times.
 Earlier generations of Americans, including the Founders, viewed the world and human nature much differently than our own.
 Feudalism was still the dominant socio-economic system in Europe.
 Much of Great Britain still consisted of large manorial estates staffed by indentured laborers.
 Titles of nobility were still prevalent in rigidly stratified societies.
-Darwin’s “Origin of Species,” the epic of evolutionary biology proving scientifically that all men WERE indeed created equal, would not be published until 1859, years after our Founding and almost as if by Providence, only three years before the beginning of between The War Between the States !
-Think about this !
+Darwin’s “Origin of Species,” the epic of evolutionary biology proving scientifically that all men WERE indeed created equal, would not be published until 1859, years after our Founding and almost as if by Providence, only three years before the beginning of The War Between the States.

 The first Anglo-American settlers brought these values and assumptions, however warped they may seem to modern Americans, to our shores.
 The American Revolution could correctly be called both the Last Act of Feudalism and the First Act of the Enlightenment.
 Before we blindly assail our forebears, we would be well advised to attempt to understand the world as they saw it.
 By the way, library cards are free.